top of page

 Self-Employment Tax (SE tax)

-If you work for yourself, you will be required to withhold and pay self-employment tax, which is essentially the social security and Medicare tax bundle for people who work for themselves.
+If you work for yourself, you will be required to withhold and pay self-employment tax, which is essentially the Social Security and Medicare tax bundle for people who work for themselves.
 This also implies that the whole load of FICA tax will be paid by you since you do not have employees to share the responsibility with you.
+This tax is used to fund the services of the FUTA and SUTA.

 Calculating payroll taxes requires a fine mix of basic computing or accounting skills and a general understanding of how the taxation process works, both on the federal level and in the state where your business is located.
 Many businesses outsource this process to payroll management services or use payroll software, but some still run their payroll tax processing in-house.
 If you choose to run it yourself, here's what you need to know.